Bridges in Bihar: Jay Prakash Setu (JP Setu)

-According to a media report the bridge is expected to be completed by 2017.
-Rail part of the bridge was inaugurated on 12 March 2016.

 Vikramshila Setu

 Vikramshila Setu is a bridge across the Ganges, near Bhagalpur named after Vikramashila Mahavihara which was established by King Dharmapala (783 to 820 AD).

-Vikramshila Setu is 3rd longest bridge in India and 118 rank in world longest bridge in world The 4.7 km bridge serves as a link between NH 80 and NH 31 running on the opposite sides of the Ganges.
+Vikramshila Setu is 3rd longest bridge in India and 118 rank in world longest bridge in world.
+The 4.7 km bridge serves as a link between NH 80 and NH 31 running on the opposite sides of the Ganges.
 It runs from Barari Ghat on the Bhagalpur side on the south bank of the Ganges to Naugachia on the north bank.
 It also connects Bhagalpur to Purnia and Katihar.
 This has reduced considerably the road travel distance between Bhagalpur and places across the Ganges.